Yasuo Mizui: Four completed forms

-"ZIG and ZAG" (stone / 2m x 0.4 x 0.4 / 1973 / Savannah College of Art and Design, Lacoste).
-Mizui first worked with blocks of polystyrene by cutting them to see the final shape of sculpture.
-He directed dozens of works like this.
-In the fifties, Parisian artists like to establish their workshop in Provence.
-The New Yorker painter, Bernard Pfriem, opened an art school to bring American students in the center of the village of Lacoste, France.
-This school is located in a large house located next to the ancient castle, The Marquis de Sade.
-He had remained relationship with the school for 20 years, taught students about stone sculpture every summer, and made one piece of work with them every year.
+ZIG and ZAG (stone, 2m x 0.4m x 0.4m, 1973,Savannah College of Art and Design, Lacoste) was created after Mizui first worked with blocks of polystyrene, cutting them to visualize the final shape of the sculpture.
+He directed dozens of works using this technique.
+In the 1950s, many Parisian artists chose to establish their workshops in Provence.
+The New York painter Bernard Pfriem opened an art school to bring American students to the center of Lacoste, France.
+This school was located in a large house next to the ancient castle of the Marquis de Sade.
+Mizui maintained a relationship with the school for 20 years, teaching stone sculpture to students every summer and creating a new piece of work with them each year.